 - SUPI, as defined in TS 23.501 [2].

 The SEAF shall include the SUPI in the Nausf_UEAuthentication_Authenticate Request message in case the SEAF has a valid 5G-GUTI and re-authenticates the UE.
-Otherwise the SUCI is included in Nausf_UEAuthentication_Authenticate Request.SUPI/SUCI structure is part of stage 3 protocol design.
+Otherwise the SUCI is included in Nausf_UEAuthentication_Authenticate Request.